nyacly/runyoro-llm-data-pipeline/README.md

 Increasing `--num_train_epochs` lets the model train longer.
 When `--use_wandb` is supplied, training and evaluation losses are logged to your Weights & Biases dashboard.
 Watch the `eval_loss` curve—if it starts to rise while the training loss keeps dropping, stop the run to avoid overfitting.
-You can further experiment with `--learning_rate` or `--gradient_accumulation_steps` if the model isn't converging well.
+If training becomes unstable (for example the loss turns `nan`), lower `--learning_rate` and enable gradient clipping with `--max_grad_norm`.

 **Key Parameters:**